thomlom/blog/content/blog/soft-skills-developers/index.md

 ## 📚 Curiosity and continuous learning

 Let's start with curiosity.
 That one is important since it will open new gates for you.
 Being curious means being willing to **learn continuously** and **discovering new things**.
-Never stop asking **why** things behaves they do or what's going on under the hood.
+Never stop asking **why** things behaves the way they do or what's going on under the hood.
 And when you learn, be sure to do it [publicly](https://twitter.com/swyx/status/1009174159690264579), even if you can be wrong.
 It'll bring many opportunities to you.

 ## 💪 Patience and perseverance